chutrunganh/Stock-Trading-Platform/README.md

     You have two options:

     - **Option 1**: Install PostgreSQL manually via the their official website.

-    - **Option 2**: Use our Docker setup to run only the database (In this case, you need to command out our backend and frontend services inside the docker-compose file to run the database only).
+    - **Option 2**: Use our Docker setup to run only the database.
+In this case, you need to command out our backend and frontend services inside the docker-compose file to run the database only.

+    In both case, please recheck variables in the `.env` to make sure that:
+    - `DB_HOST` is `localhost`, not `postgres`
+    - `BE_URL` is `http://localhost:3000`, not a domain name
+    - `FE_URL` is `http://localhost:5173`, not a domain name

     Then run `docker-compose up` to start the database.

     For detailed instructions on database setup, including configuration variables and solutions to common issues, we highly recommend taking a quick look at our [Database Setup Guide](docs/setupInstructions/setupDatabase.md).